We love our dogs, and we love to share our food with them as a special treat.

 In an emergency, when you cannot reach your veterinarian, immediately contact your local animal emergency clinic or call the animal poison hotline at 888-232-8870.
 You can also try the ASPCA Animal Poison Control Center at 888-426-4435.

-Xylitol is so effective at doing this that the dog can become; weak, lethargic, have tremors and show a loss of coordination within 15 – 30 minutes of ingestion.
-If left untreated these symptoms will very quickly escalate to vomiting, diarrhea, seizures, liver failure and death.
+Xylitol is so effective at doing this that the dog can become; weak, lethargic, have tremors, and show a loss of coordination within 15 – 30 minutes of ingestion.

 30. Yeast Dough